 As noted in our general comments, we believe the CSA should establish some best practices that issuers should follow.
-We believe that the nine core corporate governance principles proposed are not simply principles that a board should consider as noted in the request for comment but these are basic practices that all boards, including those of venture issuers, must implement.
-As noted in comment 1 above, all the principles should refer to the Board and not the issuer (ie - Principle 1 - the Board should establish the respective roles and responsibilities of the board and executive officers).
+We believe that the nine core corporate governance principles proposed are not simply principles that a board should consider (as noted in the request for comment) but these are basic practices that all boards, including those of venture issuers, should strive to implement.
+As noted in comment 1 above, all the principles should refer to the Board and not the issuer (i.e. - Principle 1 - the Board should establish the respective roles and responsibilities of the board and executive officers).